Kapernikov/docker_hostsfile_updater/README.md

 has the advantage that when the script exits / crashes, resolving DNS names on the host keeps working.

+The script adds `[containerlabel].docker.local` hostnames, but for containers launched using docker-compose, extra hostnames are generated: `[number].[service].[group].docker.local` (see below for an example).

 ## How to

+* make sure you have python 3 (/usr/bin/python3 in most linux distributions).
+The daemon does not work (yet) on python2, fixing this would be trivial.
 * first install the script using python3 setup.py install
 * then edit the /etc/hosts file, and add the following 2 lines (the script will only touch the section between these lines, and if the lines don't